EvergineTeam/EvergineE2ETests-Workshop/README.md

 - Open the everginee2etestsworkshop.react.spa folder with Visual Studio Code.

 - Press F1 to open the command palette and select the "Test: Install playwright" option.
 In the checkboxes, only select Chromium and Firefox.
-(Alternatively, if you don't have VSCode and the Playwright extension, you can run it from the command line: `npm init playwright@latest`)
+(Alternatively, if you don't have VSCode and the Playwright extension, you can run it from the command line: `npm init playwright@latest`).

 - Test the following features from the Testing tab:
-  - Run the example tests
+  - Run the example tests.
-  - Select the execution browsers
+  - Select the execution browsers.
-  - Show browser
+  - Show browser.
-  - Show trace viewer
+  - Show trace viewer.
-  - Debug a test
+  - Debug a test.
-  - Pick locators
+  - Pick locators.
-  - Tune locators
+  - Tune locators.
-  - Record tests
+  - Record tests.

 - Record two new tests for the teapot (teapot.spec.ts) opening this URL <http://localhost:3000>:
-  - Change color
+  - Change color.
-  - Get current rotation
+  - Get current rotation.

+## 3. Capture Scene State

+- Comment out the code of the OnChangeColor event in EvergineDemoEvents.cs and run the tests again.
+Why are they still passing?

+- Improve the tests to capture the actual state of the Evergine scene.